wp-plugins/mousewheel-smooth-scroll/readme.txt

 == Description ==

-Replace basic scrolling "efect" on Windows, Linux and some browsers with nice smooth scroll
+Replace basic scrolling "effect" on Windows, Linux and some browsers with nice smooth scroll

 <ul>
 	<li>set speed</li>